QuanEstimation/QuanEstimation/docs/src/guide/guide_Mopt.md

     The measurements will update according to the learning rate `"epsilon"` for `Adam=False`, However,  Adam algorithm can be introduced to update the measurements which can be realized by setting `Adam=True`.
-In this case, the Adam parameters include learning rate, the exponential decay rate for the first moment estimates and the second moment estimates can be set by the user via `epsilon`, `beta1` and `beta2`.
+In this case, the Adam parameters include learning rate, the exponential decay rate for the first moment estimates, and the second moment estimates can be set by the user via `epsilon`, `beta1`, and `beta2`.
 The input rule of `measurement0` is the same with that in PSO, but the length of `measurement0` is equal to one.
 === "Julia"
     ``` jl